microsoft/vcpkg/docs/maintainers/internal/z_vcpkg_apply_patches.md

 The `<path-to-source>` should be set to `${SOURCE_PATH}` by convention, and is the path to apply the patches in.

+If `RESULT` is passed the result (TRUE/FALSE) is saved in the output variable.

 `z_vcpkg_apply_patches` will take the list of `<patch>`es, which are by default relative to the port directory,